Davidson College has institutional oversight policies governing grant proposals to assist the faculty and staff in attaining funding.

 Conflicts of Interest and Duplication

-In order to avoid conflicts of interest and duplication of effort, it is essential that individuals coordinate their grant-seeking efforts with the Grants and Contracts Office.
-Faculty and staff members interested in pursuing external funding should consult with the Grants and Contracts Office when the project is in the preliminary planning stage.
+In order to avoid conflicts of interest and duplication of effort, it is essential that individuals coordinate their grant-seeking efforts with the Office of Sponsored Programs.
+Faculty and staff members interested in pursuing external funding should consult with the Office of Sponsored Programs when the project is in the preliminary planning stage.

-Proposals falling into certain categories are subject to an internal presubmission review and must receive written approval from the department chair, the Vice President for Academic Affairs, the controller and the director of Grants and Contracts.
+Proposals falling into certain categories are subject to an internal pre-submission review and must receive written approval from the department chair, the Vice President for Academic Affairs, the controller and the director of Sponsored Programs.
 Proposals may need additional administrative review depending on the nature of the project.

 - the signature of an institutional representative